-During the first tour you are provided an option to add members into your first workspace.
-After the first time you probably won’t need to go back adding too many extra people.
-But it is apart of the overall functionality and it’s a good idea to get accustomed to how this all works.
+During the first tour, you are provided an option to add members into your primary workspace.
+After the first time, you probably won’t need to go back, adding too many extra people.
+But it is apart of the overall functionality, and it’s a good idea to get accustomed to how this all works.

 Lists and Groups

-If you hover a list you’ll notice the small gear icon appears over to the side.
+If you hover a list, you’ll notice the small gear icon appears over to the side.
 Click this icon for a drop-down menu full of links to edit the list details.
-Clicking on "Edit & Share" will bring up a new window where you can choose who is specifically allowed to view these tasks.
-It may be just you or it may be only a few people.
-By default new lists are public to every team member in the workspace so you’ll need to customize this option if you want to hide certain tasks.
+Clicking on "Edit & Share" will bring up a new window where you can choose who is explicitly allowed to view these tasks.
+It may be just you, or it may be only a few people.

 Task Comments for Discussion

-In the old version of Flow descriptions were applied onto each new task.
+In the old version of Flow, descriptions were applied onto each new task.
 These descriptions have been removed in lieu of more direct user comments.
-These are much easier for handling discussion where team members can drop extra information or ask questions about the task.
+These are much easier for handling discussions where team members can drop extra information or ask questions about the task.

 Reviewing the Mobile iOS App

-Even on my older iPhone 4 this app runs very smooth.
-That is probably the best part about using the mobile application is the beautiful user experience.
-Sometimes you may feel overwhelmed with so many tasks to finish, but Flow lays out your work in a clean and simple manner.
-The upcoming tasks list along with your own assigned tasks will help you narrow down focus onto what really needs to get done.
+Sometimes you may feel overwhelmed with so many tasks to finish, but Flow lays out your work in a clean and straightforward manner.
+The upcoming tasks list, along with your own assigned tasks, will help you narrow down focus onto what needs to get done.